 Limiting Use, Disclosure and Retention

-The information we request from you is used for the purposes defined.
+The information we request from you is used and disclosed for the purposes defined.
 We will seek your consent before using the information for purposes beyond the scope of the posted Privacy Statement.

-We will retain your information only for the time it is required for the purposes we describe and once your personal information is no longer required, it will be destroyed.
-However due to our on-going exposure to potential claims, some information is kept for a longer period.
+We will retain your information only for the time it is required for the purposes we describe and once your personal information is no longer required, it will be securely destroyed.
+However in order to meet legal requirements and for our business purposes, including if there is exposure to potential claims, some information is kept for a longer period.

 We endeavour to ensure that all decisions involving your personal information are based upon accurate and timely information.
 While we will do our best to base our decisions on accurate information, we rely on you to disclose all material information and to inform us of any relevant changes.